web3privacy/hackathon-2025-berlin/hacker-manual.md

 ## 🏆 Prizes & Awards

 - €30,000 Prize Pool
-- 7 winners—one for each track—will be selected by our independent jury.
+- 7 winners—one for each track—will be selected by an independent jury.

 - No sponsor bounties.
 We focus on real-world impact with a 100% protocol-agnostic approach.

 ---